muccg/jira-client/README.md

 Run `python client.py`

 ## Install to run from container
-jira-client is available as a Docker container from dockerhub in muccg/jira-cli.
+jira-client is available as a Docker container from dockerhub in muccg/jiracli.
-The jiracli script will fecth and run the container when invoked.
+The jiracli script will fetch and run the container when invoked.

 ``` sh
 $ sudo -L https://raw.githubusercontent.com/muccg/jira-client/master/jiracli > /usr/local/bin/jiracli